Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Advanced Stats

-- In the past 10 games, the Stars have scored 0.5 more goals per game than their season average.
+- During their last 10 games, the Stars' goals per game average is 0.5 higher than their season-long average.

+- The Stars' 281 goals this season make them the seventh-best scoring team in the NHL.

+- The Stars are ranked third in league play for the fewest goals against this season, having given up 215 total goals (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.